kbtran93/kbtran93/README.md

 I'm a MSc in Economics 🤓, Photographer 📸, and Traveler ✈️!
 </h2>

-I love the entire process of analyzing data.
-I love the challenge of finding interesting information from data and turn them into interesting stories to people.
+I love the entire process of analyzing data and turning them into interesting stories for people.

 ### 🤝 Connect with me: